-- 1. All meals and snacks provided by the program must meet current USDA Child and Adult Care Food Program nutritional standards. - 2.
+- All meals and snacks provided by the program must meet current United States Department of Agriculture (USDA) Child and Adult Care Food Program nutritional standards. - 2.
 The program does not serve drinks with caffeine and/or sweetened artificially or with sugar, including soda and flavored milk. - 3.
-Children are provided the opportunity to eat at intervals not to exceed three hours. - a.
-Exceptions may be made during Night Time Care programs.
+Children are provided the opportunity to eat at intervals not to exceed three (3) hours. - 4.
+Exceptions may be made during Night Time Care programs. - 5.
+A supply of food that meets the USDA Child and Adult Care Food Program nutritional standards is kept at the program for: - a.
+Meals (if applicable) and snacks; - b.
+When a child is still hungry after a meal or snack; and - 6.
+If a program chooses to serve juice, it must: - a.
+Be one hundred percent (100%) fruit juice; - b.
+Be in accordance with the USDA Child and Adult Care Food Program; - c.
+Be served only at meal or snack time; and - d.
+Never be served to Younger Infants. - 7.
+Menus for meals and snacks are planned and are posted weekly.

-- 4. A supply of food that meets the US Department of Agriculture Child and Adult Care Food Program nutritional standards is kept at the program for: - a. meals (if applicable) and snacks; - b. when a child is still hungry after a meal or snack; and - 5.
-If a program chooses to serve juice, it must: - a. be one hundred percent (100%) fruit juice; - b. be in accordance with the US Department of Agriculture Child and Adult Care Food Program; - c. be served only at meal or snack time; and - d. never be served to Younger Infants. - 6.
-Menus for meals and snacks are planned and are posted weekly. - 7.
-The program gives parents/guardians written nutrition guidelines at the time of enrollment. - 8.
-On special occasions (not to exceed two (2) per month) food and beverages (not to include soda or other caffeinated drinks) that do not meet nutritional requirements may be served in addition to required meals and snacks. - 9.
-Drinking-water is readily available and offered throughout the day, especially before, during and after outdoor play. - 10.
+- 8. The program gives parents/guardians written nutrition guidelines at the time of enrollment. - On special occasions (not to exceed two (2) per month) food and beverages (not to include soda or other caffeinated drinks) that do not meet nutritional requirements may be served in addition to required meals and snacks. - 10.
+Drinking-water is readily available and offered throughout the day, especially before, during and after outdoor play. - 11.
 Drinking-water supplies are located in or near classrooms and activity rooms.